algbio/emerald-ui/src/components/alignment/ALIGNMENT_SYSTEM_DOCUMENTATION.md

 - **Virtual Scrolling**: For sequences with thousands of positions
 - **Worker Threads**: Offload computation-heavy operations
 - **Settings Optimization**: Efficient re-rendering based on changed settings only
+- **Conditional Rendering**: Optimal path filtering reduces drawing overhead when disabled

 This system provides a sophisticated, interactive environment for exploring sequence alignments with particular focus on safety windows - the high-confidence regions identified by the EMERALD algorithm.
-The tight coordination between the graph and dual-panel interface (safety windows + visualization settings) creates an intuitive exploration experience for biological sequence analysis with full user control over display elements.
+The tight coordination between the graph and dual-panel interface (safety windows + visualization settings) creates an intuitive exploration experience for biological sequence analysis with full user control over display elements, including the ability to toggle the optimal alignment path display.